marco-martins/iscrubber/README.md

   $(".scrubber").iscrubber({
     showItem: 1, // the element (li) to show first; 1 based index
     leaveToFirst: true, // come back the the first element when mouse leaves scrubbing area
-    direction: "horizontal" // use to specified the direction that mouse take to show the items });
+    direction: "horizontal" // use to specified the direction that mouse takes to show the items });
 `````